-Val Boyko is an advanced Kripalu Yoga Teacher and has attained the highest level of yoga teaching credentialing, E-RYT500.
+Val Boyko is an advanced Kripalu Yoga Teacher and Mentor.
 She has over 500 hours of teacher training and over 2000 hours of teaching experience.
 She is based in Newtown Square, PA and teaches classes and private clients in the western suburbs of Philadelphia.

 Follow this link for Val’s current class schedule

 Val is also a Continuing Education Provider with the Yoga Alliance.
 Her signature program is the Yoga Teacher Mentor Program for small groups of teachers to learn, share, play and inspire each other to be the best teachers they can be.

 You can find out more about Mentoring and Val’s approach to yoga at her website RelishYoga.com

 “What is Yoga?”
 I’ve read many interpretations that have arisen from the original text in The Yoga Sutras of Patanjali.

 My favorite interpretation comes from Georg Feuerstein.
 He has such knowledge of the original texts and philosophy of Yoga and is skillful in bringing yoga from a very different time and culture, and making it meaningful for us today.